How to Enable or Disable Device Encryption on Windows 11

-Bitlocker is a handy feature of Windows 11 Pro and Enterprise Edition, but it is not a part of Windows 11 Home.
-But, if you need, you can still protect your drive using “Device Encryption” technology.
+BitLocker is a handy feature of Windows 11 Pro and Enterprise Edition, but it is not a part of Windows 11 Home.
+But if you need to, you can still protect your drive using “Device Encryption” technology.

 Device encryption helps protect your data, and it’s available on a wide range of Windows devices.
 If you turn on device encryption, the data on your device can only be accessed by people who’ve been authorized.

-Typically when you need to access your data, you need to login into your Windows 11.
+Typically, when you need to access your data, you need to log in to your Windows 11.
 That means your necessary data is protected behind a login screen.
-But, if somebody wants to bypass those Windows protections, they could open the computer case and remove the physical hard drive.
-Then by adding your hard drive as a second drive on a machine, they control.
+But if somebody wants to bypass those Windows protections, they could open the computer case and remove the physical hard drive.
+Then, by adding your hard drive as a second drive on a machine, they control it.
 In such a situation, they may be able to access your data without needing your credentials.

 In this gearupwindows article, we will guide you in enabling and disabling device encryption on Windows 11.